405 W. Walnut Street,

 1 person favorited this theater

-Built as an auto dealership in the 1920’s, the building was converted into a movie theatre which opened November 14, 1941.
-During the late-1980’s, the West Theatre became a brew'n'view style movie theater called the West Pitcher Show.
+Built as an auto dealership in the 1920’s.
+The building was converted into a movie theatre by Standard Theatres Management Corp, which opened November 14, 1941 as the West Theatre.
+The opening movie was Errol Flynn & Fred MacMurray in “Dive Bomber”.
+On June 12, 1987 the West Theatre became a brew'n'view style movie theatre called the West Pitcher Show.

 Just login to your account and subscribe to this theater